 Who was the main caregiver? – Who registered the dog, who fed it and took it for walks, who took it to the vet for vaccinations etc.?

-The court will use the above information when considering which party should keep the pet.
+The court will use the above information when considering which person should keep the pet.

 If you have a dispute that includes a pet, orders can take into consideration future costs and maintenance of the pet.
 This can include the cost of vaccinations, food and veterinary costs.